janosmiko/nvim-gitstatus/README.md

-A simple [Neovim](https://neovim.io/) plugin providing a [lualine](https://github.com/nvim-lualine/lualine.nvim) component to display `git status` in the status line.
+A simple [Neovim](https://neovim.io/) plugin providing a [lualine](https://github.com/nvim-lualine/lualine.nvim) component to display `git status` results in the status line.

 ![screenshot](https://github.com/user-attachments/assets/e375c61a-bfe7-454f-99c8-a67a8d033777)

-> [!WARNING]
+> [!CAUTION]
 > This plugin is still in early development.
 It has not been tested extensively
-> and may have unexpected behaviour.
-Use at your own risk.
+> and may not work as expected.

 ## Prerequisites